SouraTR/emapper2gbk/README.rst

                                 name of the file that will be created by emapper2gbk containing the GO Ontology -q, --quiet           quiet mode, only warning, errors logged into console --keep-gff-annotation
-                                Copy the annotation from teh GFF (product) into the genbank output file.
+                                Copy the annotation from the GFF (product) into the genbank output file.

   * Examples